Today is an excellent day to learn about the health benefits of rosemary.

 - Treats dandruff problems.

-A study in 2015 showed rosemary oil to be effective in treating androgenetic alopecia.
+A study showed rosemary oil to be effective in treating androgenetic alopecia.

-These compounds have a direct effect on reducing inflammation in your blood vessels, joints, and muscles.
+These chemicals have a direct effect on your blood vessels, joints, and muscles to make them less inflamed.

 It’s effective with diseases like arthritis and injuries from accidents or surgery.